naninovel/docs/docs/guide/ui-customization.md

 When the engine is initializing it'll spawn all the prefabs added to the `Custom UI` list.
 In case spawned prefab has a component attached to the root object that implements one of the built-in UI interfaces, built-in prefab with default implementation won't be spawned.

-## Play Novel Script On Button Click
+## Play Naninovel Script On Button Click

-When creating custom buttons, you may prefer to use novel scripts to handle the [onClick](https://docs.unity3d.com/ScriptReference/UI.Button-onClick.html) events instead of C#.
-Add `Play Script On Button Click` component to the button gameobject and either select an existing novel script or write the novel script right inside the text area field.
+When creating custom buttons, you may prefer to use naninovel scripts to handle the [onClick](https://docs.unity3d.com/ScriptReference/UI.Button-onClick.html) events instead of C#.
+Add `Play Script On Button Click` component to the button gameobject and either select an existing naninovel script or write the naninovel script right inside the text area field.

 ![](https://i.gyazo.com/8c8a0f210a26afcf43465aa71f59e318.png)

 The script will be executed when user clicks the button in play mode.
-Notice, that when an existing novel script is selected via dropdown list, the script text area will be ignored and selected novel script will be played **instead** of the currently played one; in case you wish to additively execute some script logic without interrupting the currently played script, use the script text area.
+Notice, that when an existing naninovel script is selected via dropdown list, the script text area will be ignored and selected naninovel script will be played **instead** of the currently played one; in case you wish to additively execute some script logic without interrupting the currently played script, use the script text area.

 ## Video Guide